Take Home Salary Calculator

 Taxes in the UK

-Our simple salary take-home pay calculator provides an estimate of your take-home pay after your company has made deductions from your gross salary.
+Our simple salary UK take-home pay calculator provides an estimate of your take-home pay after your company has made deductions from your gross salary.
 These include income tax as well as NI payments.
 It does not consider pensions, student loan deductions, other employee benefits etc.

 Income Tax